wangchou/KaraokeBrowser/README.md

-# Karaoke Browser
+# Youtube Karaoke
-An iOS browser that provides audio effects for singing/speaking at the same time.
+A chrome extension that provides audio effects for singing/speaking at the same time.

 # Roadmap
 ## v0.1: Shadowing Only